Lab 10: Character Display

 • If the character column is 79, set the column to 0 and increment the row by one.

-• When the blank signal is asserted, the RGB signals should be set to 12'h000 (black).
+• When blank is high, the RGB signals should be set to 12'h000 (black).

 Include the file char_gen_top/char_gen_top.sv in your repository.